 When the Validate a Configuration Wizard appears, select

 After all validation processes successfully, you will be returned to the Create Cluster Wizard where the Access Point for Administering the Cluster page appears.
 At this point, choose an IP Address that is on the same Network as both Tentacles and a hostname that is 15 characters or less.

 The IP address which you specify here is not going to be used by Octopus Server, instead this is used for administering the cluster.

 Adding Octopus Tentacle as a generic service cluster

 Right-Click Roles and select Configure Roles then highlight Generic Service, click Next.

-Under Client Access Point choose an apropriate NetBIOS name and IP address for this clustered role.
-Note down this IP address/DNS hostname, you will need it to add the Tentacle Cluster to your Octopus Server
+Under Client Access Point choose an appropriate NetBIOS name and IP address for this clustered role.
+Note down this IP address/DNS hostname, you will need it to add the Tentacle Cluster to your Octopus Server.

 Under Select Storage, choose the disk that is configured as shared storage.